patrickfav/indoor-positioning/readme.md

 ![Positioning](https://github.com/patrickfav/indoor-positioning/blob/master/misc/ui-positioning.png?raw=true)

 Go to "Positioning".
 Input the IP of the client (AP) and press "Find".
-If multiple networks match for this positioning you have to select one, otherwise you will be shown a UI with the estimated position.
+If multiple networks match for this position you have to select one, otherwise you will be shown a UI with the estimated position.
 You may press on a square in the grid to select the actual position to let the system calculate the offset.